fredrik-hjarner/fasm68k/README.md

 so here it is.

 If you have no idea what `fasmg` is then
-I'll quite from it's _Introduction and Overview_:
+I'll quote from it's _Introduction and Overview_:

 > This is a bare engine that by itself has no ability to recognize and encode instructions of any processor, however it has the ability to become an assembler for any CPU architecture.